1942 parade

 Co.
 D 10th Michigan Cavalry

-Thomas enlisted 10 Oct 1863 at Sparta and mustered in on the 23rd of the month, claiming to be 43 when he was actually 51 years old.
-He died of disease and was buried at the Knoxville National Cemetery, Knox County, Tennessee with a memorial stone also placed at Greenwood Cemetery, Sparta, Michigan.
+Thomas enlisted on 10 Oct 1863 at Sparta and mustered in on the 23rd of the month.
+Claimed to be 43, but at 48 years old, he was the oldest soldier in his Company.
+He died of typhoid fever and was buried at the Knoxville National Cemetery, Knox County, Tennessee with a memorial stone also placed at Greenwood Cemetery in Sparta, Michigan.

-He was a shoemaker who arrived in Sparta during the late 1840s with his family.
-Thomas left behind a wife, Elizabeth (Spangenburg) McConnell, and several children.
-He was the son of John and Melissa Jane (Disbrow) McConnell.
+He was a shoemaker who arrived at Sparta in the late 1840s with his family.
+An early township settler, Thomas purchased 80 acres for $75 and built a log cabin.
+He left behind a wife, Elizabeth (Spangenburg) McConnell, and their six children.
+Thomas was the son of John and Melissa Jane (Disbrow) McConnell.

 PVT Horace McNitt